 The standardized collection of quantitative neuro-oscillatory markers spanning multiple cognitive and sensory modalities offers an invaluable opportunity to examine how neural activity relates to clinical phenotype at the individual-level—thus addressing a longstanding challenge in characterizing heterogeneity in autism and linking this to possible biological mechanism.
 Previous works are typically limited to between-group comparisons, which risk oversimplification of subtle neurophysiological differences that may underly phenotypic variation within autism.
 Critically, such variability likely reflects differing neurobiological mechanisms that may respond differently to treatment.
 To address these limitations, we propose application of novel machine learning approaches, which enables a) rigorous evaluation of the strength of neural biomarkers associated with ASD and b) identification of meaningful subgroups within ASD to begin disentangling clinical and behavioral heterogeneity.
 While cluster-based identification of ASD subgroups has been attempted, prior efforts have largely relied on functional Magnetic Resonance Imaging (fMRI), which lacks temporal resolution and typically focuses on resting-state activity or a single sensory domain—failing to capture the full extent of neural dysfunction likely present in autism.

 This project, therefore, is designed to significantly improve our understanding of the atypical neural measures commonly reported in ASD through electroencephalography (EEG)—a robust direct measure of neural activity.
 We assume there is variability in the clinical and behavioral profiles of individuals with autism and that a single deficit model will be inadequate.
 Therefore, deployment of cluster-based machine learning algorithms will allow us to elucidate how impaired brain mechanisms in ASD fundamentally relate to continuous clinical measures of autism severity, both at the individual- and subgroup-level.
-Moreover, neurophysiological markers of autism (and subgroups) identified in this work may serve as quantitative indicators of treatment efficacy, and support the development of more personalized diagnostic and therapeutic interventions [15, 16].
+Moreover, our clinical cohort includes unaffected siblings of individuals with ASD, which allows us to investigate whether observed neural markers reflect heritable mechanisms contributing to ASD risk, or whether they instead represent consequences of overt disease expression [14]—thereby addressing a critical challenge in the search for mechanistic neural biomarkers in autism (references).
+Importantly, neurophysiological markers of autism (and subgroups) identified in this work may serve as quantitative indicators of treatment efficacy, and support the development of more personalized diagnostic and therapeutic interventions [15, 16].

 B. APPROACH